TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 :ref:`TSconfig rference <t3tsconfig:start>`
     Configuration options to customize the TYPO3 backend.
 :ref:`TCA reference <t3tca:start>`
-    The complete reference of the Table Configuration Array (TCA) which is used to map between raw database tables and their representation as database records in the TYPO3 backend and in Extbase.
+    Complete reference of the Table Configuration Array (TCA) which maps raw database tables to
+    records in the TYPO3 backend and in Extbase.